waprin/waprin.github.io/index.md

 I'm also an aspiring product designer, product manager, writer, and entrepeneur - all wrapped up as an indie hacker.

+I write posts on programming, mental health, and startups on my [blog](/blog).

 Currently, I'm focused on building an advanced goal tracking app called [Navigoals](https://www.navigoals.com).
-It still a work in progress - so be forgiving!
+It's still a work in progress - so be forgiving!

 This is a special project to me because of how importantly I value mental health.
 You can read more about my motivations in [this post](https://billprin.com/2022/10/14/why-im-building-navi.html).